SimengSun/L0-reasoning-bench/README.md

 python launcher.py --config_file configs/run_eval.yaml
 ```

+Note: You can get the formatted prompts without running any model by setting the `model_name_or_path` to `"none"` in the yaml config file.

 The launcher will create an evaluation folder named `run_eval` containing logs, results, and execution scripts.
 For each voter, the evaluator creates a client that sends formatted prompts to the server and stores model responses.
 Once all voters complete their evaluations, the aggregator performs majority voting and computes pass@k accuracy by combining results from all voters.

 ```